Films Synposes & Trailers

 5:032019 Vicki Schairer 9 minutes US Short Drama

-After a night out ends in assault, a normally confident student struggles to restore her sense of self.
+After a night out ends in sexual assault, a normally confident student struggles to restore her sense of self.

 Screening Sunday, March 29 at 12PM as part of the Shorts Program